awslabs/s3-connector-for-pytorch/s3torchbenchmarking/README.md

 ### Experiment reporting

-Experiments will report various metrics, such as throughput and processed time — the exact types vary per scenarios.
+Experiments will report various metrics, such as throughput and processed time — the exact types vary per scenario.
 Results are stored in two locations:

 1. In the job subdirectories: